 INVASIVE PLANTS DEFINED

-- weedy plant: may be a native or non-native plant; often annual or biennial and adapted to disturbance.
-May threaten newly-establishing native plants in the early phases of ecological restoration, but are typically outcompeted or easily controlled through stewardship (maintenance) once the planting has matured.
+- weedy plant: may be a native or non-native plant; includes invasive species, but also includes annual or biennial species that are adapted to disturbance and proliferate quickly.
+They may threaten newly-establishing native plants in the early phases of ecological restoration, but are typically outcompeted or easily controlled through stewardship (maintenance) once the planting has matured.
+Sometimes defined as a plant with a coefficient of conservatism less of 0 or 1.
+Example: common ragweed, Ambrosia artemisiifolia

 - invasive plant: undesirable, non-native plant that outcompetes native plants for light, space, water, food and nutrients.
-An invasive plant, left unchecked, will destroy the integrity of an ecosystem and will often become the only plant inhabiting a particular landscape (monoculture)
+An invasive plant, left unchecked, will destroy the integrity of an ecosystem and will often become the only plant inhabiting a particular landscape (monoculture).
+Example: common buckthorn, Rhamnus cathartica

 WHERE DID INVASIVE SPECIES COME FROM?